Icinga/icinga2/doc/2-getting-started.md

 # <a id="getting-started"></a> Getting Started

-This tutorial is a step-by-step introduction to installing Icinga 2 and available Icinga web interfaces.
-It assumes that you are familiar with the system you're installing Icinga 2 on.
+This tutorial is a step-by-step introduction to installing Icinga 2 and Icinga Web 2.
+It assumes that you are familiar with the operating system you're using to install Icinga 2.

-Details on troubleshooting problems can be found [here](12-troubleshooting.md#troubleshooting).

 ## <a id="setting-up-icinga2"></a> Setting up Icinga 2